tatukristiani/genapi-api/README.md

 ## Next items to work on
 ### Genapi API
 - Add validations to input configurations when UI is ready
+- Support for other databases ready (only need to implement them)
+- Clean out old generators

 ### Genapi UI
 1. Create Genapi UI simple version